EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-Hyper-V.md

 1. In Hyper-V Manager, click **PM-SRV1**.
 1. Under Virtual Machines, in the context-menu of **PM-SRV21**, click **Start**.

-    > You will receive an error message about a broken chain on the differencing disk.
+    > You will receive an error message about a file not found.

 1. In the message box, click **Close**.
 1. In **Hyper-V Manager**, under **Virtual Machines**, in the context-menu of **PM-SRV21**, click **Settings...**.